View Document Text

 offered allocate assets among municipal securities, corporate debt securities, U.S. government

-securities, agency securities, mortgage pass-through securities, mutuals funds, ETFs, long and short
+securities, agency securities, mortgage pass-through securities, mutuals funds, ETFs, long and

-investment strategies, (ii) evaluation and appraisal of securities considered for purchase or sale, (iii)
+development of investment strategies, (ii) evaluation and appraisal of securities considered for

-access within an SMA to investment strategies advised by its adviser affiliates, (iv) construction
+purchase or sale, (iii) access within an SMA to investment strategies advised by its adviser

-and transition of investment portfolios, (v) execution of securities transactions, and (vi) portfolio
+affiliates, (iv) construction and transition of investment portfolios, (v) execution of securities

-administration, including the tracking of and reporting on portfolio performance and investment
+transactions, and (vi) portfolio administration, including the tracking of and reporting on

 IMA tailors its advisory services to meet the needs and objectives of its individual clients and